faisaldurbaa/jarvis/README.md

 # JARVIS AI Assistant

-This is the codebase for JARVIS, a personalized AI Life Coach.
+This is the codebase for JARVIS, a personalized AI Life Coach and assistant.
 It's a web-based chat application built with Streamlit that leverages the power of large language models (LLMs) to provide a conversational AI experience.
 JARVIS can remember past conversations, access a knowledge base, and interact with Google services like Calendar, Tasks, and Gmail.

+## Project Philosophy

+The primary goal of this project was to develop a **privacy-first, local, and proactive digital assistant** that is genuinely useful in daily life.
+Unlike many existing AI assistants that rely on cloud infrastructure and often have opaque privacy policies, JARVIS was designed to operate locally, ensuring that your data remains your own.

+The core focus was on creating a secure and trustworthy assistant, free from the data privacy concerns associated with cloud-based solutions.

+**Development is currently paused** due to the significant hardware requirements needed to run high-quality large language models with complex reasoning capabilities locally.
+The project is planned to resume in the near future once the necessary hardware is acquired.

+---

 ## Features